15 Proper Facts About Downton Abbey

 During season two, Downton Abbey was turned into a convalescent home for soldiers.
 In real life, during World War I, the 5th Countess of Carnarvon did turn Highclere Castle into a recovery hospital for soldiers.

-10. EACH EPISODE COSTS MORE THAN $1 MILLION.
+10. EACH EPISODE COSTS MORE THAN $1 MILLION TO PRODUCE.

-Given the show’s strict attention to detail and authenticity, it’s probably unsurprising that it’s an expensive series.
+Given the show’s strict attention to detail and authenticity, it’s probably unsurprising that it was an expensive series to shoot.
 According to The World of Downton Abbey, each episode costs about £1 million (or about $1.5 million) to produce.

 11. THE COSTUMES COULD USE A CLEANING.

-In keeping with the show’s dedication to authenticity, it maintains a “no-wash” policy with some of its costumes in order to keep within the period look.
-“We do stink, as they don’t wash our costumes,” Sophie McShera (who plays Daisy) told The Daily Mail.
+In keeping with the show’s dedication to authenticity, the producers maintained a “no-wash” policy with some of its costumes in order to keep within the period look.
+“We do stink, as they don’t wash our costumes,” Sophie McShera (who played kitchen maid-turned-assistant cook Daisy) told The Daily Mail.
 “They have these weird patches, which are sewn into the armpits and which they wash separately.”

 12. IT’S THE MOST SUCCESSFUL SHOW IN MASTERPIECE’S MORE THAN 40-YEAR HISTORY.

-“Nobody in their right mind could have predicted what happened, when it sort of went viral,” Julian Fellowes told The New York Times in 2013.
+“Nobody in their right mind could have predicted what happened, when it sort of went viral,” Julian Fellowes told The New York Times in 2013 of Downton Abbey's unprecedented popularity.
 It’s estimated that more than 120 million people around the world have watched the series at one point.
-The show is broadcast in 250 territories worldwide, and has become a major hit in Russia, South Korea, and the Middle East.
+The show was broadcast in 250 territories worldwide, and became a major hit in Russia, South Korea, and the Middle East.

 13. ISIS WAS NOT KILLED OFF BECAUSE OF HER NAME.